bucanero/ps2vmc-tool/web-ps2/README.md

-`icontest.js` parses all 246 icons on the sample cards, verifies the texture decoder against the CLI's own `--icons-png` output byte for byte (both the uncompressed and RLE encodings), and checks the animation logic on all 60 animated icons.
+`icontest.js` parses all 246 icons on the sample cards, verifies the texture decoder against the CLI's own `--icons-png` output byte for byte (both the uncompressed and RLE encodings), checks the animation logic on all 60 animated icons, and confirms every save's primary icon has geometry the grid can draw.

 ## PSV export